animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode conveniently extracts the provided zip file and treats it as a directory import (load).
+Spring Data for GemFire conveniently extracts the provided zip file and treats it as a directory import (load).

 </div>